Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 One friend was waving to get the waiter's attention.
 The others were quietly discussing who would pay at that time.

-1. While one friend waved to get the waiter's attention, the others were quietly discussing who would pay.
+1. While one friend was waving to get the waiter's attention, the others were quietly discussing who would pay.

 2. When one friend was waving to get the waiter's attention, the others were quietly discussing who would pay.